pi-engine/pi/usr/theme/README.md

     // Optional description
     'description'   => 'Default theme for Pi Engine',
-    // Parent theme from which templates can be inherited, default as 'default' 'parent'        => '',
+    // Parent theme from which templates can be inherited, default as 'default'
+    // If parent is specified, assets from parent theme will be used in case corresponding files are not available in current theme for asset publish
+    'parent'        => '',
 ```
 * ```README.md```: optional readme for a theme